yogeshhk/TeachingDataScience/README.md

 - Introduction to Maths 4 AI: Calculus
 - Introduction to Maths 4 AI: Linear Algebra
-- Introduction to Maths 4 AI: Statistics and Probability
+- Introduction to Maths 4 AI: Statistics

 - Introduction to Python (Technical)